When developing a marketing strategy for your business, it is important to keep in mind the 4Ps. These are:

 • Where do buyers look for your product or service?

 • If they look in a store, what kind?
 A specialist boutique or in a supermarket, or both?
 Or online?
-Or direct, via a catalogue?
+Or direct, via a catalog?

 • How can you access the right distribution channels?

 • Do you need to use a sales force?
 Or attend trade fairs?
 Or make online submissions?
-Or send samples to catalogue companies?
+Or send samples to catalog companies?

-• What do you competitors do, and how can you learn from that and/or differentiate?
+• What do your competitors do, and how can you learn from that and/or differentiate?

 • Where and when can you get across your marketing messages to your target market?